Severed Survival

 Severed Survival is the debut album by American death metal band Autopsy, released by Peaceville Records on April 24, 1989.
+The album was preceded by two demos, Demo 87 and Critical Madness.

+The album's sound is rooted in Bay Area thrash metal and the emerging death metal genre from Florida.
+Additionally, the music incorporates elements of doom metal.
+Lyrical themes explored on the album include death and gore.

+It is considered to be one of the first death metal albums, and one of the genre's most important releases, having helped lay the foundation for both the genre and its sub-genre of death-doom.

 Background and recording

 Cutler said the album's tracks were composed by "[getting] really stoned and playing guitar."
 Recording for the album began after Coralles had been in the band for approximately seven days.
 Although Peaceville Records allotted the band a USD$5,000 budget to produce the album, they "spent half of it on weed."
 The remaining funds gave the band four days to complete the album, and it was finished with very few overdubs.
 At the time, the band did not disclose to their label that they had used their funds to buy marijuana.
 Despite the album's bass guitar tracks having been performed by Steve Di Giorgio of Sadus, Ken Sorvali is credited for this role.
 According to Cutler, the band was under the impression that Sorvali would be in the band, so he was listed in the album's notes.
 Di Giorgio, who had already known the band, was recruited as an "emergency bass player" and quickly recorded his bass tracks on the album after only a few times practicing with the band.